apeled/data-512-course_project/README.md

 # Data Directory (`data/`)

-This directory contains all input and generated data files used in this analysis:
+This directory contains all input and generated data files used in this analysis, note that there are many that were to large and I am working on finding a way to include them in future commits:

 - **`USGS_Wildland_Fire_Combined_Dataset.json`**:
   - **`attributes`**: Dictionary containing detailed information about each wildfire event.